Processing Pipeline in SpaCy

 Pipeline in SpaCy

-When you call nlp on a text, spaCy first tokenizes the text to produce a Doc object.
-The Doc is then processed in several different steps – this is also referred to as the processing pipeline.
+When we call nlp on a text, spaCy first tokenizes the text to produce a Doc object.
+The Doc is then processed in several different steps, also referred to as the processing pipeline.

 The pipeline used by the default models consists of a tagger, a parser and an entity recognizer.
 Each pipeline component returns the processed Doc, which is then passed on to the next component.